-The school will follow the process for Primary In-Year Admissions as published by the LA.
-In Year applications for Ramsgate Arts Primary School should be made direct to the school, using a separate copy of the LA single In Year Casual Application Form (single IYCAF) for each child and each school applied for.
+The Trust will follow the process for Primary In-Year Admissions as published by the LA.
+In-Year applications for Chilton Primary School should be made direct to the school, using a separate copy of the Local Authority's In Year Casual Application Form (single IYCAF) for each child and each school applied for.